stonymf/bubble-radio/README.md

 # maximum length in seconds above which songs will not be downloaded
 MAX_LENGTH=4140

-# number of most recent songs to include in _recent playlists
+# number of songs to include in each playlist
 RECENT_SONG_COUNT=100

 # where you want audio files to be downloaded